 All datasets were transformed into a two-class binary problem for comparison with existing benchmarks.
 For instance, only the first and second classes were used in the "waveform" dataset, and the first two classes were utilized in the "Iris" dataset.

 In this study, we generated multiple fictitious label sets for each dataset to simulate the crowdsourcing concept of collecting several crowd labels for each instance.
 This was achieved by selecting random samples in the datasets using a uniform distribution and altering their corresponding true labels to incorrect ones, while maintaining the original distribution of the ground truth labels.
 The probability of each instance containing the correct true label was determined using a uniform distribution, allowing us to create synthetic label sets for each annotator that preserved the underlying structure and difficulty of the original classification problem.
 By creating datasets with varying levels of accuracy, we aimed to evaluate the performance of our proposed methods under different conditions, such as varying annotator expertise and reliability.
-This process allowed us to assess the robustness of our methods in handling diverse real-world crowdsourcing scenarios and gain insights into their general applicability and effectiveness in improving overall classification accuracy.
+This process allowed us to assess the ability of our method in handling diverse real-world crowdsourcing scenarios and gain insights into their general applicability and effectiveness in improving overall classification accuracy.

 \paragraph{Benchmarks:}